algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/Test-Cases.md

 # Test Cases

+## Overview
-## OverviewThis document defines all the tests we will run on the application to ensure that it is working as expected.
+This document defines all the tests we will run on the application to ensure that it is working as expected.
 The following tests will be done by playing the game and checking that the expected result is obtained.

 ## Priority